AgentGA: Evolving Code Solutions in Agent-Seed Space: Extended Algorithm Details

 where $p_k$ is the current bounded sampling probability and $\kappa = 4.0$ in the reported configuration.
 Operators not sampled in an iteration receive no weight update.

 \paragraph{Log-Space Updates.} Weights are updated in log space for numerical stability:

 with learning rate $\eta = 0.15$ in the reported configuration.

 Iterative 2-pass algorithm (max 10 iterations): \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=1pt] \item \textbf{Pass 1}: Enforce ceilings.
 Redistribute excess to below-ceiling tasks proportionally. \item \textbf{Pass 2}: Enforce floors.
 Take deficit from above-floor tasks proportionally. \end{enumerate} Repeat until stable (no changes in an iteration), then renormalize.
-Bounds are applied to the post-softmax sampling probabilities used both for task sampling and for the importance-weighting term in the \hedge{} update.
-Task types with base probability 0 are excluded from the active \hedge{} task set before bounds are enforced.
+These bounds operate on the post-softmax probabilities used both for task sampling and for the importance-weighting term in the \hedge{} update.
+Task types with base probability 0 are excluded from the active set before the bounds pass runs.